ShviamChaurasiya/PanScience_TaskManagementSystem_Backend/README.md

 - Regular users can only view and manage their own tasks.
 - Admin-only endpoints are protected and return `403 Forbidden` if accessed by non-admin users.

----

-## Running Tests

-Tests are not implemented yet but you can add tests using frameworks like Jest or Mocha.

----

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request.

----

-## License

-This project is licensed under the MIT License.